About us

 Why is our work so important?

 We live in a world where millions of people are experiencing war, violence, and oppression on a daily basis.
-One only has to think of countries like Ukraine, Yemen, Syria, and Congo to name but a few.
+There are more than 100 wars in the world at this current time, some of which are not wars at all but massacres and genocides.

-The destruction and pain caused by these wars is unimaginable.
-The grief for lost loved ones, the (inter)generational traumas, the rupture of the entire social fabric of a society, the continued mistrust between communities, poverty, corruption, and crime in post-conflict societies takes decades to heal, if it ever does.
+The destruction and pain it creates is unimaginable.
+The grief for lost loved ones, the (inter)generational traumas, the rupture of the entire social fabric of a society, the continued mistrust between communities, poverty, corruption, and crime in post-conflict societies is the result of war, not peace.

 Support Dialogue - Support Humanity